 Finally, there is usually a value in permanently ending your relationship with the insurance company.
 When you accept a lump sum disability settlement, you are ending what is often a toxic relationship.
 You are also eliminating the very real possibility that the insurance company will cut off your benefits in the future, forcing you into a protracted fight to recover what you are owed.

 So, what is a fair lump sum settlement amount?
 That depends on the facts of your case.
 If your claim has already been denied and is in litigation, the insurance company has many advantages under the law.
 If your claim has not been denied, a settlement offer between 50% and 80% of the present value of the claim is typical.
-If you would like to discuss the specifics of your situation with an experienced long term disability insurance attorney, please contact Hawks Quindel for a free consultation.
+If you would like to discuss the specifics of your situation with an experienced long term disability insurance attorney, please contact Hawks Quindel for a free case evaluation.

 - Liberty Mutual Long Term Disability Claims Now Managed By Lincoln Financial - May 31, 2019